JelleKUL/segmentationtools/docs/source/information/overview.md

 ### Comparing Segmentation methods

-- evaluate the texture based segmentation vs other mesh based segmentations
+- evaluate the texture based segmentation vs ground truth

 ## Discussion

 - The method performed well at detecting boundaries between distinct materials, but oversegments on complex shapes.
-- it outperformed point based methods on geometryless boundaries like posters or floormats
+- it performs well on geometryless boundaries like posters or floormats

 ## Conclusion
 - we created a new workflow to add more edges in meshes at distinct material discuntinuities.
-- the method works grat on meshes with sparse geometric detail, but high texture detail, like optimised photograpmmetry scans or handheld scann results.
+- the method works great on meshes with sparse geometric detail, but high texture detail, like optimised photograpmmetry scans or handheld scan results.